 Termination Report.
-After the treasurer of a political committee resigns or is replaced, the outgoing treasurer is required to file a termination report not later than 10 days after the termination.
+After the treasurer of a political committee resigns or is replaced, the outgoing treasurer is required to file a termination report on FORM SPAC not later than 10 days after the termination.
 (A separate termination report is not required if the termination occurs on the last day of a reporting period and the proper report for that period is filed.)

 Dissolution Report.
-A specific-purpose political committee that expects to receive no further political contributions or make no further political expenditures may file a dissolution report on FORM SPAC with FORM PAC-DR attached (or on FORM JSPAC with FORM JSPAC-DR attached).
+A political committee that expects to receive no further political contributions or make no further political expenditures may file a dissolution report on FORM SPAC with FORM PAC-DR attached.